 Garden Water Features for Backyard Entertaining

-You can beautify your backyard with fish ponds, waterfalls, and other water features and this can add serenity to your backyards.
+You can beautify your backyard with fish ponds, waterfalls, and other water features and this can add serenity to your backyard.
 They can also attract children and can be a potential drowning hazard if proper protective steps are not placed.
 You should take note of the following:

 - Young children may drown in as little as an inch or two of water.
 Adults like you should watch children at all times when they are in the water or even near water.

 - We also suggest using a rigid, lockable cover or fence on all four sides as you would also place for a swimming pool.

 - Also, tightly cover water treatment or chemical mixtures after you use them.